texas-robocamp/texas-robocamp.github.io/linux.md

-Getting Ready to Code

-Before you can even start writing your first program, you'll have to complete a number of small tasks.
-The first one is logging in.

-Logging In
+## Introduction to Linux

 The computers in this lab use the Linux operating system.
-So...

-Welcome to Linux!
+Linux offers a variety of free easy-to-use tools for software development that will help us along our way in constructing and programming our robots.

+### Logging In

 Enter the user name given to you, and hit Enter.

-On the next screen, first click on the gear and select xfce from the menu.
+On the next screen, first click on the gear and select "ubuntu" from the menu.

-Insert the password assigned to you, hit Enter, and you should be taken to a desktop screen.
+Type in the password assigned to you, hit Enter, and you should be taken to a desktop screen.

-If a dialog box appears asking you about what configuration to use, select the option with Default.
+A box will pop up telling you about keyboard shortcuts.
+Click the X and move on to the interesting stuff.

-Linux Commands
+### Basic Linux Commands

 An important part of using Linux is becoming familiar with the command line.
 The following exercise will get you started with a few commands you'll find useful in the coming week.